WojciechMatuszewski/programming-notes/aws-stuff.md

 - **retention policy DOES NOT carry over when copying.**

+* you **should not take use RAID and take snapshots**.
+This is due to the fact that snapshots are volume based.
+If multiple volumes are in-sync (by using RAID configuration) the snapshots would most likely be corrupted or have stale data.

 #### LifeCycle Manager for EBS

 - creating snapshots manually is ok but AWS can take care of this task for you.
 With `LifeCycle Manager` you can enable creation of automated backups.
 BUT **YOUR VOLUME HAS TO BE TAGED**